aormsby/Xamarin-Label-FontAutoSize/README.md

 - `double` **containerWidth** / containerHeight - The width and height of the space the label should fit.
 Instead of calculating based on the containing object, these have been made double values to allow for fractional space constraints like `myContainer / 2` or simply `240`.

 - `bool` **wordSafe** - Enables the 'word safe' width calculations to prevent word splitting across multiple lines.
 The default is `true`.
-It is not intended to be set by the calling fuction at this time.
+It is not intended to be set by the calling function at this time.

 - `bool` **sizeForWidth** - Used to set calculation values during a 'word safe' The default is `false`, and it is enabled during the function call when needed.
-It is not intended to be set by the calling fuction at this time.
+It is not intended to be set by the calling function at this time.

 ### 'Word Safe' Details